An Axiomatic Theory for Reversible Computation: Causal Safety and Causal Liveness

 Assume (\ref{item:CDI}).
 Let $[t] \coind [u]$ where $t:P \tran \alpha Q$ and $u:P \tran \beta R$ are coinitial.
 We must show $t \ind u$.
 First note that $\und\alpha \neq \und\beta$ by Proposition~\ref{prop:coind und}.
 We have $t \sqeqt t' \ind u' \sqeqt u$ where $t':P' \tran \alpha Q'$ and $u':P' \tran \beta R'$ are coinitial.
 By SP we have $t'':R' \tran \alpha S$ and $u'':Q' \tran \beta S$.
 By Lemma~\ref{lem:ladder} we have $r':Q \ptran\rho Q'$ such that for all $u_1$ in $r'$ we have $[t] \coind [u_1]$, and $s':R \ptran\sigma R'$ such that for all $u_2$ in $s'$ we have $[u] \coind [u_2]$.
 Let $r = r'u''$ and $s = s't''$.
 We have $\cte(r,[t]) = \cte(s,[u]) = 0$ using Lemma~\ref{lem:cte zero}.
 Hence $t \ind u$ as required, using the hypothesis. \end{proof}

 Notably, in the proof of (\ref{item:CIRE}) $\Rightarrow$ (\ref{item:CDI}), CIRE is only used in the last step.
-Hence, the result could be rephrased by stating that any prereversible LTSI satisfies (\ref{item:CDI}), with a conclusion of $[t] \coind [u]$ rather than $t \ind u$.
+Hence, the result could be rephrased by stating that any pre-reversible LTSI satisfies (\ref{item:CDI}), with a conclusion of $[t] \coind [u]$ rather than $t \ind u$.

-The independence result in Proposition~\ref{prop:ind} holds also if we replace IRE by CIRE. \begin{proposition} The axioms SP, BTI, WF, PCI, CIRE, IEC are independent of each other. \end{proposition} \begin{proof} For each of the six axioms we need to give an LTSI which satisfies the other five axioms but not the axiom itself.
+The independence result in Proposition~\ref{prop:ind} holds also if we replace IRE by CIRE. \begin{proposition} The axioms SP, BTI, WF, PCI, CIRE and IEC are independent of each other. \end{proposition} \begin{proof} For each of the six axioms we need to give an LTSI which satisfies the other five axioms but not the axiom itself.
 Since IRE implies CIRE, for all axioms apart from CIRE we can reuse the examples given in the proof of Proposition~\ref{prop:ind}.
 Example~\ref{ex:IC CLi} provides an LTSI where CIRE fails and the remaining five axioms hold. \end{proof}

 We can distinguish three mutually exclusive cases for CIRE (Definition~\ref{def:CIRE}): \begin{description} \item [forward case:] both transitions are forward; \item [backward-forward case:] one transition is backward, one is forward; \item [backward case:] both transitions are backward (implied by BTI). \end{description} The second case is particularly relevant for the characterisation of CL$\ci$; hence we state it as a separate axiom. \begin{definition} : if $t:P \tran a Q$ and $u:Q \tran b R$ and $[\rev t] \coind [u]$ then $\rev t \ind u$. \end{definition} Thus BFCIRE is just CIRE specialised to the case where one of the coinitial transitions is backward and one is forward.
 It has some similarity with one of the properties of transition systems with independence in \cite{NW95} and \cite[Definition 4.1]{SNW96}, and Sideways Diamond properties in \cite{PU07a,Aub22}.
 However, all of these properties state that if two consecutive forward transitions are independent then they are two sides of a commuting diamond.